 Most Common Tick-borne Diseases Are

-• Rocky Mountain Spotted Fever: It is caused by Rickettsia rickettsii, a bacterium that can be transmitted via tick bites.
+- Rocky Mountain Spotted Fever: It is caused by Rickettsia Rickettsii that is transmitted via tick bites.
 The characteristic finding is a petechial rash that starts on the ankles and the wrists.

 How to Identify a Tick Bite?